-Since a simplex of $\calt(S)$ consisting of BP-vertices is rooted if and only if it is contained in a rooted simplex consisting of $g+p-2$ BP-vertices, the lemma follows. \end{proof}
+The lemma now follows because a simplex of $\calt(S)$ consisting of BP-vertices is rooted if and only if it is contained in a rooted simplex consisting of $g+p-2$ BP-vertices. \end{proof}

 \begin{lem} Let $S$ be a surface in Lemma \ref{lem-rooted}, and let $\phi \colon \calt(S)\rightarrow \calt(S)$ be a superinjective map.
-Suppose that we are given two distinct and disjoint BPs $b_{1}=\{ \alpha_{0}, \alpha_{1}\}$ and $b_{2}=\{ \alpha_{0}, \alpha_{2}\}$ in $S$ with the common curve $\alpha_{0}$.
-We put $\phi(b_{i})=\{ \beta_{0}, \beta_{i}\}$ for each $i=1, 2$.
-Then we have $\phi(\{ \alpha_{1}, \alpha_{2}\})=\{ \beta_{1}, \beta_{2}\}$. \end{lem}
+Suppose that we are given two distinct and disjoint BPs $b_1=\{ \alpha_0, \alpha_1\}$ and $b_2=\{ \alpha_0, \alpha_2\}$ in $S$ with the common curve $\alpha_0$.
+We put $\phi(b_j)=\{ \beta_0, \beta_j\}$ for each $j=1, 2$.
+Then we have $\phi(\{ \alpha_1, \alpha_2\})=\{ \beta_1, \beta_2\}$. \end{lem}

-\begin{proof} Note that Lemma \ref{lem-rooted} implies that $\phi(b_{1})$ and $\phi(b_{2})$ have the common curve $\beta_{0}$.
-If the conclusion of the lemma were not true, then $\phi(\{ \alpha_{1}, \alpha_{2}\})$ would be a BP containing $\beta_{0}$ by Lemma \ref{lem-rooted}.
-In general, the maximal dimension of rooted simplices in any simplex of maximal dimension in $\calt(S)$ is equal to $g+p-3$.
-By choosing a simplex of maximal dimension in $\calt(S)$ containing $b_{1}$ and $b_{2}$ and by using injectivity of $\phi$, one can then deduce a contradiction. \end{proof}
+\begin{proof} Note that Lemma \ref{lem-rooted} implies that $\phi(b_1)$ and $\phi(b_2)$ have the common curve $\beta_0$.
+If the conclusion of the lemma were not true, then $\phi(\{ \alpha_1, \alpha_2\})$ would be a BP containing $\beta_0$ by Lemma \ref{lem-rooted} since for each $j=1, 2$, $b_j$ and $\{ \alpha_1, \alpha_2\}$ form a rooted 1-simplex.
+In general, the maximal dimension of rooted simplices in any simplex of $\calt(S)$ of maximal dimension is equal to $g+p-3$.
+By choosing a simplex of $\calt(S)$ of maximal dimension containing $b_1$ and $b_2$ and by using injectivity of $\phi$, we can deduce a contradiction. \end{proof}